Mia Mallory, MD

 One element of all UC College of Medicine interview days is the multi-mini interviews—a series of eight short interviews with different “raters” who don’t have knowledge of the applicant’s test scores, grades or other background information.
 The interviewer is looking for more intangible qualities like compassion and empathy that Mallory believes make good doctors.
 It’s part of the college’s holistic review process that focuses on areas outside of test scores, grades and extracurriculars since students of disadvantaged socioeconomic backgrounds often don’t have the same access to academic and support resources.

 “We want students that we would say, ‘I want them to care for my own family,’ and that’s what the holistic process gives us the opportunity to do,” said Mallory.
 “Even if some students don’t have perfect test scores, they can still be great doctors.”

-Mallory isn’t sure yet what the makeup of the 2018-2019 first-year class will be, but she’s determined to continue increasing the number of talented, diverse physicians in Cincinnati to serve a growing diverse patient population.
+It’s impossible to predict what every future first-year class will look like, but Mallory is determined to continue increasing the number of talented, diverse physicians in Cincinnati to serve a growing diverse patient population.